Third Culture Kids*

 upbringing affects your life or why it is an important part of who you are?

-are today.
 I have integrated my own experiences with my professional training

 as a psychotherapist, allowing me to bring both deep empathy for your